-Please familiarise yourself with the Code of Conduct, as it will guide our actions and shape our culture.
+Our Code of Conduct guides our actions and shapes our culture.

-Sonja Stewart Chief Executive Officer
+Kenneth Tickle Acting Chief Executive Officer

 Purpose of the Code

 The Law Society acknowledges the need for all employees (permanent, casual, temporary), volunteers, agents, and contractors (Staff), Councillors and Committee Members of the Law Society to observe the highest ethical standards of corporate behaviour.
 The Code sets out an overarching framework for our behaviour and approach to solving problems and making decisions in alignment with our Values.
 The Code is intended to guide every encounter we have, including with colleagues, the legal profession and the broader community.
 The Code stands beside but does not exclude or replace other legally binding obligations, such as obligations Staff, Councillors and Committee Members may have under the "legal profession legislation" (as defined in the Legal Profession Uniform Law Application Act 2014 (NSW)) (as applicable).